Suno Prompt Guide

 How long should a Suno prompt be?

-How do I make Suno music sound less generic?
+How do I make Suno music less generic?

 Keep building